 OPPONENT OF DOCTOR LE QUACK

 Eustace is the first opponent but soon another comes along in the form of an evil French duck.
-As with the cajun fox last episode, this duck isn’t really French — he slaps on a French moustache which falls off later right before the main battle.
+As with the cajun fox last episode, this duck isn’t really French — he slaps on a French moustache which falls off later right before the main big struggle.
 I think the producers might do this because the same voice actor mimics a variety of different accents in parodic rather than realistic fashion.

 First we see Le Duck’s lair.
 This is a Scrooge McDuck character, which of course comes from Dickens.
 His riches do not make him happy.
 He is collecting riches simply for the game of it, leaving bags of money just sitting around.
 He hasn’t even replaced his office chair, which looks as if it’s got a big bite out of it.
 This is a purely evil character motivated by power.

 Then we see who is sitting on the other end of the computer.

 Courage has already gotten back into the house by first trying to swing in Tarzan style from a tree, then with a pole vault.

 Eventually he gets in and via the Internet enlists the help of a doctor.
 Even the computer is anthropomorphised and has an evil personality of its own.
 These were the days when viewers were using the Internet for the first time and there was more mistrust than there is today.